alphagov/government-service-design-manual/agile/whatagilelookslike.md

 *Product Manager* - responsible for delivering return on investment, usually by creating products that users love.
 The team delivers the Product Manager’s vision.

-*Delivery Manager* (/Scrum master / Project Manager) - is the agile expert that is responsible for removing blockers (things slowing a team down).
+*Delivery Manager* (a.k.a.
+Scrum master or Project Manager) - is the agile expert that is responsible for removing blockers (things slowing a team down).
 They also usually act as a facilitator at team get togethers.

 *Team member* - Self organising, multi-disciplinary team that delivers prioritised user stories.
 Responsible for estimation.